kenstir/tortle/README.md

 ## Why another reannounce script?

-Short answer: because using the autobrr builtin reannounce feature [breaks Skip Duplicates](https://discord.com/channels/881212911849209957/881967548143403058/1342160196276977725).
+Short answer: because the autobrr builtin reannounce feature [breaks Skip Duplicates](https://discord.com/channels/881212911849209957/881967548143403058/1342160196276977725).
 I would have grabbed an existing script, but thier logic didn't agree with the gold standard HBD script[^1], and none of the ones I looked at [^2],[^3],[^4],[^5] logged all the detail I needed to understand what was going on.

 This implementation differs from and I think improves on the autobrr builtin reannounce in the following ways: